-Ageism, or age bias is a form of discrimination that occurs when one person discriminates against another based on their age.
-It’s similar in nature to other forms of discrimination such as sexism or racism and can have similar effects on those who are afflicted by this type of discrimination.
 Ageism can be seen in various places throughout the community, including in the workplace and other locations where a young age is prized and seen as superior to older ages.
-With close to 80% of individuals ages 60 and older experiencing ageism in some form, it’s important to stand up for our elders and stop negative stereotypes whenever possible.
+With close to 80% of individuals ages 60 and older experiencing ageism in some form, it’s important to stand up for the older generations and stop negative stereotypes whenever possible.

 If you’re an older adult and believe you’ve been a victim of ageism, you may need a lawyer.
 Luckily, the dedicated attorneys at Florin|Roebig are here to help.